Skip to main content

 }

-All the packages will be installed with the latest version.
-If you need a specific version number, you can replace "latest" with that version number or precede a version number with a carat ^ to indicate "this version or newer".
+All the packages are installed with the latest version.
+For a specific version, replace latest with the version number or use a carat ^ to indicate compatible versions.
 For example:

 "dependencies": {